shmalebx9/2020UABCANs/Constitution/CAN.md

 **Incidental Effects:** This doctrine is similar to Ancillary powers but addresses a different case.
 Incidental effects applies to legislation where the impugned part of a regulatory scheme incidentally touches on another head of power.
 This case is distinct because it applies only to parts of legislation which in pith and substance apply to a head of power outside the enacting body.

 **Inter-Jurisdictional Immunity:** This doctrine attempts to curb permissive nature of the other doctrines to safeguard the (not so) watertight compartments of power.
 This doctrine applies to legislation which in some way infringes on a **core** area of jurisdiction of another body.
 IJI does not strike down a law, but rather reads it down.
 When IJI is applied it leaves the larger scheme intact but specifies that it cannot be applied to a specific area.
 The test for IJI is whether the impugned part of a scheme **impairs** a core function of another body's regulatory role.
+Tests for IJI are the federal purpose test (*BMO v Hall*) and the impossibility of dual compliance test (*Multiple Access*).

 **Paramountcy:** The constitution is largely silent on what to do with valid but conflicting federal and provincial laws.
 The federal paramountcy doctrine means that in these cases, the federal legislation trumps the provincial.
 There are several tests for paramountcy: